MrEnder0/Regy-Bot/README.md

 ### When building

-1. Clone the repository and open up the main branch or develop branch
+1. Clone the repository and open up the main branch or develop branch, note that the develop branch may have in progress features and will be more prone to bugs.
 2. Build using cargo like so: `cargo build --release`
 3. Run the executable in `target/release/regy_bot.exe`
 4. The bot will generate a template config file in the same directory as the executable and then exit